o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ## Bundle settings \- `bundleSettings`

- The `bundleSettings` command is used to manage bundle settings file, configuration files that let you store commonly\-used bundle configurations for easy reuse and automation\.
+ The `bundleSettings` command is used to manage bundle settings file, configuration files that let you store commonly\-used bundle configurations for easy reuse and automation.

 ### Options

 **\-\-bundleSettingsFile**
- The bundle settings file to be modified when running this command\.
-If this file already exists, only those settings which are specified by the command invocation are changed\.
+ The bundle settings file to be modified when running this command.
+If this file already exists, only those settings which are specified by the command invocation are changed.
 *Type:* Single\-value argument
 *Required:* Yes

 **\-\-assetListFile**
- Sets the asset list file to use in bundle generation\.
+ Sets the asset list file to use in bundle generation.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-outputBundlePath**
- Sets the location where the generated asset bundle is written to\.
-Asset bundles use the `.pak` file extension\.
+ Sets the location where the generated asset bundle is written to.
+Asset bundles use the `.pak` file extension.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-bundleVersion**
- Sets the bundle format version to use in generation\.
-The only allowed value is `1`\.
+ Sets the bundle format version to use in generation.
+The only allowed value is `1`.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-maxSize**
- Sets the maximum allowed size for individual bundles, in MB\.
-If any generated bundle is larger than the maximum size, it will be split into smaller bundles and named accordingly\.
+ Sets the maximum allowed size for individual bundles, in MB.
+If any generated bundle is larger than the maximum size, it will be split into smaller bundles and named accordingly.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-platform**
- The platforms to update the bundle settings for\.
-Defaults to the project's enabled platforms, defined in `AssetProcessorPlatformConfig.ini`\.
-Valid platform names can be found in the platform configuration file or as folder names under `dev\Cache\ProjectName`\.
+ The platforms to update the bundle settings for.
+Defaults to the project's enabled platforms, defined in `AssetProcessorPlatformConfig.ini`.
+Valid platform names can be found in the platform configuration file or as folder names under `dev\Cache\ProjectName`.
 *Type:* Multi\-value argument
 *Required:* No

 **\-\-print**
- Prints the contents of the bundle settings file to the console after modifying all values\.
+ Prints the contents of the bundle settings file to the console after modifying all values.
 *Type:* Flag
 *Required:* No